Advanced Techniques to Diagnose and Treat Neuro-Ophthalmic Diseases

 - Request that your referring physicians send all relevant information to the neuro-ophthalmologist prior to your appointment, including office notes, results of laboratory tests and reports of CT and MRI scans.

-- If you have had a CT or MRI scan performed, arrange to pick up the actual films and bring them with you.
+- If you have had a CT or MRI scan performed, arrange to pick up the actual test results and bring them with you.

-- Have someone else drive you to the appointment and bring your sunglasses.
+- Have someone else drive you to your appointment and bring sunglasses.
 You probably will have your pupils dilated during the visit.
 The eye drops last about four hours and will make things look bright and blurry up close.

 - We recommend that eye makeup not be worn to the visit.